AnthonyJRay/udemy-alg-ds/notes/notes.md

 Can be implemented using an _array_ or _class_

+Creating and using queues in arrays is simple as long as you follow the first in/first out principle!

+Push - Add items to end of array
+Shift - Remove items from the beginning

+_OR_

+Unshift - Add items from the beginning
+Pop - Remove items from the end.

+Either methods work, as long as you are removing starting from the the _first_ item that was added to the Queue data structure, FIRST.

+No matter which way you choose, because of arrays having to reindex, this requires O(n) time, or linear time.

+When creating/using a Queue data structure, the methods for adding and removing and generally name _enqueue_ and _dequeue_

 ## Section: 12 - Binary Search Trees

+_What is a Tree?_

+- A data structure that consists of nodes in a _parent/child_ relationship.

+_Tree Terminology_

+Root - The top node in a tree.
+Child - A node directly connected to another node when moving away from the Root.
+Parent - The converse notion of a child.
+Siblings - A group of nodes with the same parent.
+Leaf - A node with no children.
+Edge - The connection between one node and another.

+_Uses for Trees_

+There are many different applications for Trees.

+- The DOM (Document Object Model)
+- Network Routing
+- Abstract Syntax Trees
+- Artificial Intelligence
+- Folders in an operating system
+- JSON

+Linked Lists are great when you don't require indexes and need fast insertion and removal from the beginning.
+Whereas arrays, take the advantage of indexing, they are also slow to add or remove elements from the beginning because the array needs to re-index itself.

+A _Binary Search Tree_ excels at....
+Searching!

+- Every parent node has at most _two_ children.

+There are many ways of traversing a tree.
+The search part of a Binary Tree comes into play when it follows these principles...
+- Every node to the _left_ of a parent node is _always less_ than the parent.
+- Every node to the _right_ of a parent node is _always greater_ than the parent.

 ## Section: 13 - Tree Traversal ( Depth / Breadth First Search)